rapotekhin/filter_implementation_comparison/README.md

 # Filter Implementation Comparison

-This project evaluates the performance and correctness of filter functions implemented in C, C++, and Python, interfacing C and C++ through Python using the `ctypes` library.
+This project evaluates the performance and correctness of filter functions like `array[indx]` implemented in C, C++, and Python, interfacing C and C++ through Python using the `ctypes` library.
 The goal is to compare how each implementation handles filtering operations, both in terms of speed and output accuracy.

 ## Prerequisites